Wow. This ended up being a real challenge.

 #59 Anata no Kokoro Ni – Magical Shopping Arcade Abenobashi

 Magical Shopping Arcade Abenobashi is a show fundamentally about nostalgia for bygone times.
 And it’s that theme, however undefinable, that Megumi Hayashibara captures with “Anata no Kokoro Ni”.
-It’s a calm, swooning song, supplemented with black & white pictures of old-timey cityscapes.
+It’s a calm, swooning song, supplemented with black & white pictures of old-timey city life.
 Images and a song that are unlikely to appeal to the juvenile audience of the anime itself, but I very much commend its creators for sacrificing easy appeals for thematic consistency here.

 #58 Koi wa A La Mode – Tokyo Mew Mew

-Speaking of nostalgia… Few songs inspire so much love for 90s shoujo anime as strongly as “Koi wa A La Mode”.
+Speaking of nostalgia… Few songs inspire love for 90s shoujo anime as strongly as “Koi wa A La Mode”.
 A charming and happy song that spotlights the cast of Tokyo Mew Mew, with fun chibi animations to go along with it.
 I can’t listen to this without a smile on my face.

 #57 Hajimari no Hito – Bartender